Killing of Akai Gurley: Akai Gurley

-Officer Peter Liang
+Peter Liang

 Peter Liang (born c.
 1987), a Hong Kong American, had less than 18 months of experience with the New York City Police Department (NYPD) at the time of the shooting.
 Liang emigrated to the United States as a child to Bensonhurst, Brooklyn, with his parents and grandmother; he also has a younger brother in college.
 Liang had aspired to become a police officer since he was a child.

 Location

-The Pink Houses are considered to be among the worst housing developments in New York.
+in 2012, the Pink Houses were considered to be among the worst housing developments in New York in terms of safety.
 Patrick Lynch, head of the Patrolmen's Benevolent Association of the City of New York, characterizes them as "among the most dangerous projects in the city" with dimly lit stairwells presenting a particular danger.
-Police Commissioner Bill Bratton reported that there had been a spike in violence in the neighborhood over the preceding months with two homicides, two robberies, and four assaults.
+Police Commissioner William Bratton reported that there had been a spike in violence in the neighborhood over the preceding months with two homicides, two robberies, and four assaults.

 Two rookie police officers were assigned to the Pink Houses where they were conducting routine vertical patrols, in which officers scan a public housing complex from the roof to the ground floor, stopping on each level.
 The New York Daily News initiated rumors that their commander had instructed officers in the area not to carry out vertical patrols and instead to conduct exterior policing, and that the officers were texting their union representative as Gurley lay dying.
 The rumors were later debunked by the District Attorney's office but the Daily News did not issue a retraction or apology.
 The NYPD's policy on whether an officer should keep a weapon holstered on such patrols is purposely vague and the decision as to when to take out a firearm is left to the discretion of the officers, according to Police Commissioner Bill Bratton.
 The department also insists that officers place their fingers on the trigger only upon encountering extreme and particularized danger.

-During trial testimony, officers testified that they were taught during academy training to have their guns out at times for fear of possible ambush or when they felt unsafe, and that they were specifically trained to take out their firearm as they approached a roof landing because it was considered dangerous.
+During trial testimony, officers testified they were taught during academy training to have their guns out at times for fear of possible ambush or when they felt unsafe, and that they were specifically trained to take out their firearm as they approached a roof landing as these are considered especially dangerous.
 One officer testified that cops are taught to beware of a possible ambush on vertical patrols specifically.
 She also testified of being trained to have her firearm out when approaching a roof landing, finger alongside the trigger.
 At the time the gun was discharged, the stairwell on the 8th floor was pitch black due to a broken light bulb.